anjain/javascriptTask/README.md

 - Compose button doesn't matter, just a div or button will do
 - Make the compose window look as much like Gmail's as possible

+##### Approach
+- Use ReactJS (if you know it), Jquery, or plain Javascript to construct the compose window and its behaviour
+- Feel free to structure files (css,cs,html) however you like.
+We like organization.

 ## Once Complete
 1. Commit and Push your code to your new repository
 2. Send us a pull request, we will review your code and get back to you